-The '15 M3 comes with 425 hp.
+The F80 generation M3, which ended production in 2018, comes with 425 hp.
 Turbos are becoming more commonplace.
-So a naturally aspirated straight-six making 240 hp might be thought of as old hat.
+So, a naturally aspirated straight-six making 240 hp might be thought of as old hat.
 But not if it's under the hood of an E36 M3.
 This car is a supporting wall in the house that BMW built.
 A house that stands for rear-drive dynamics, autobahn-blasting, and unarguable automotive class.
 And anyway, unless you're a track-day fiend, isn't it more fun to get close to the limits of a car like this than have something way more powerful and never get the chance to really stretch its metaphorical legs?

 The E36 is the second generation of M3 and came to the United States from 1995 to 1999.
 Most are coupes, although sedan versions were made from 1997 (when the auto transmission option disappeared from the coupe) to 1999, while convertible versions were made from 1998 (when all versions got side airbags as standard).